 For the best chance of an endangered animal encounter, book yourself on our epic nine-day trip to the cloud and rainforests of Costa Rica, which includes a nocturnal wildlife hike and treetop canopy tour in Monteverde.

 Hawksbill sea turtle

 The hawksbill sea turtle is critically endangered not only in Costa Rica but worldwide.
-The spectacularly intricate shells of these sea turtles are highly sought after to make “tortoise-shell” jewelry and other novelty items.
+The intricate shells of these sea turtles are highly sought after to make tortoise-shell jewelry and other novelty items.
 They are also at a constant risk of being caught as bycatch by the increasing number of longline fishing boats (many of them illegal) that exploit the waters around Costa Rica.
-While efforts are being made to protect the hawksbill sea turtles, as well as the leatherback, Olive Ridley, and green sea turtles in Costa Rica, they very well might disappear forever during our lifetime.
+While efforts are being made to protect the hawksbill sea turtles, as well as the leatherback, Olive Ridley, and green sea turtles in Costa Rica, they might disappear forever during our lifetime.
 Your best chance at seeing one is between September and October when they nest in the Cahuita National Park or in the Golfo Dulce where they forage for food.

 Scalloped hammerhead shark

 In 2014, the scalloped hammerhead shark was listed as critically endangered in Costa Rica with 90 percent of the population destroyed by the illegal shark fin trade and longline fishing.
 Sharks worldwide are being slaughtered to meet the high demand from Asian countries (such as China) for shark fin soup.
 They are also regularly caught in fishing nets and hooked lines as bycatch.
 One of the greatest congregations of scalloped hammerhead sharks is around Isla del Coco, one of the top shark diving destinations in the world, but they can also be spotted while diving in Golfo Dulce.
 It’s thought hammerhead sharks breed and give birth in Golfo Dulce before returning to the waters near Isla del Coco.